Speakers

 Ferdinand Friedlieb Runge and a forerunner of chromatography – the Runge pictures

-35396 Giessen: Professor Dr. Roland Bitsch
+35396 Gießen: Professor Dr. Roland Bitsch

 Waldbrunnenweg 16

-D-35396 Giessen
+D-35396 Gießen

 roland.bitsch@uni-jena.de

-Principles of nutrition for the elderly
+Principles of nutrition for seniors

-Target group: school community - duration: 45 minutes
+Target group: School community – Duration: 45 minutes

-Water as the elixir of life
+Water as an elixir of life

-People's need for water
+People’s water needs

-Target group: students, teachers, school community - Duration: 45 minutes
+Target group: Students, teachers, school community – Duration: 45 minutes

-Chemical and physiological properties of vegetable polyphenols
+Chemical and physiological properties of plant polyphenols

-Target group: students, teachers, school community - Duration: 45 minutes
+Target group: Students, teachers, school community – Duration: 45 minutes

-Salt - crystals of life
+Salt – Crystals of Life

-Target group: students, teachers, school community - duration: 30 minutes
+Target group: Students, teachers, school community – Duration: 30 minutes

-Meat - an expendable food?
+Meat – an indispensable food?

 Facts and opinions on meat consumption

-Target group: high school students and teachers
+Target group: Students and teachers of upper secondary schools

 Vitamin D

-A well-known and re-evaluated vitamin
+A well-known and newly evaluated vitamin

-Chemistry and Physiology of Vitamins
+Chemistry and physiology of vitamins

-Calcium, iron and iodine as critical minerals / trace elements in the population
+Calcium, iron and iodine as critical minerals/trace elements in the population

 Vitamins as essential nutrients

-Target group: high school students, students and teachers - duration: 60 min
+Target group: high school students, students and teachers – Duration: 60 min

 Iron and iodine as trace elements

-Target group: high school students, students and teachers - duration: 60 min
+Target group: high school students, students and teachers – Duration: 60 min

 42119 Wuppertal: Prof. Dr. Michael W. Tausch